CadenMcAllister/CadenMcAllister/README.md

 ## Past Experience

 - **[Untitled Grocery Game](https://murkybubbles7772.itch.io/untitled-grocery-wizard-robot-game)** – A Unity game where you play as a wizard navigating fighting robots in a grocery store.
-Made in 2023 using C#
+Made in 2023 using C# (Functions as Intended)
-- **[What Did I Miss?](https://preview.flutterflow.app/what-did-i-miss-b7l8z1/JKDGdEQloheYlNiN7cAX)** – A personal dashboard that summarizes what you missed while offline — across numerous news sources and topics — and delivers it as a clean, in-app markdown report
+- **[What Did I Miss?](https://preview.flutterflow.app/what-did-i-miss-b7l8z1/JKDGdEQloheYlNiN7cAX)** – A personal dashboard that summarizes what you missed while offline — across numerous news sources and topics — and delivers it as a clean, in-app markdown report (Functions as Intended)
 - **[Gyro Helper](https://preview.flutterflow.app/lego-spike-prime-gyro-heading-efbkfr/6tBk0Stvt4OWk9Hh5Ykt)** – A mobile-friendly compass utility designed aiding developers in their projects with LEGO Spike Prime robotics.
-It lets users track heading, save reference points, and recall them during testing
+It lets users track heading, save reference points, and recall them during testing (Semi-Functional)
-- Earlier explorations in game development and interactive tools with Unity and C#

 ## What You'll Find Here